 Cosson Hall is a retired naval base located on San Francisco’s famous ‘Treasure Island’.
 Its purpose was to house stationed sailors and be used for official military business back in the 1960s.

 It’s been abandoned since the 1990s and has since become a bit of a playground for graffiti artists and urban explorers.
 People who have ventured inside Cosson Hall claim certain areas of the base to be haunted.

-The rumors is that a sailor in white uniform roams the halls of Cosson Hall whistling a famous sailor song.
+The rumor is that a sailor in white uniform roams the halls of Cosson Hall whistling a famous sailor song.

 Explorers have also reported being grabbed or touched by someone that wasn’t there.
 The creepiest of them all is the supposed glowing orbs and muffled laughter coming from the trees surrounding the naval barracks.